SAP/openui5/CONTRIBUTING.md

  * unconfirmed: this report needs confirmation whether it is really a bug (no label; this is the default status)
  * approved: this issue is confirmed to be a bug
  * author action: the author is required to provide information
+ * contribution welcome: this fix/enhancement is approved and you are invited to contribute it

 Status/resolution of closed issues:
  * fixed: a fix for the issue was provided